UtkarshTheDev/HomeMeal/project-docs/Backend-Guidelines.md

 These practices ensure performance and reliability as the user base expands.

-## 9. User Flow from the Backend’s Perspective
+## 9. User Flow from the Backend's Perspective

 The backend handles user interactions as follows: